The government shall consist of three branches: Legislative, Executive, and Judicial.

 The Matchist System shall be used to enable The People to run their government at all levels.
 All individuals will be guaranteed access to it as a fundamental human right.

 Our current political systems are generally classified as “representative democracies”, where The People are required to delegate responsibility for the creation and modification of the laws and policies that affect us (i.e. the role of the legislative branch) to “representatives”.
 The general theory is that these “representatives” are somehow “representative” of us, and would therefore make decisions that the same decisions we would make if we were in their position.
 But what if none of the candidates for a given office are like you at all?
 For example, which of the two major 2016 US presidential candidates are you like: Donald Trump or Hillary Clinton?
 For most people the answer is “neither”.
-And yet these were the only two realistic choices for a leader who would be placed in charge of making a vast number of decisions for us via executive order, in large part because the legislative branch is simply incapable of making the number of decisions they should be responsible for.
+And yet these were the only two realistic choices for a leader who would be placed in charge of making a vast number of decisions for us via executive order, in large part because the current design of the legislative branch makes it incapable of making the anywhere near the number of decisions required.
 The situation is even worse when deciding which candidate for senate/congress/county commissioner/city council/etc.: Not only is it unlikely that they will vote like you, in most cases you have very little information about what they’re like and so it is impossible for you even try to predict how they will vote at all!